Common Series Functionality

 chart.Series.Add(bar);

-The type of the data point is specific to the type of the series - for example bar series support data points of type NBarDataPoint, line series support data points of type NLineDataPoint and so on.
+The type of the data point is specific to the type of the series - for example bar series support data points of type NBarDataPoint, line series support data points of type NLineDataPoint, and so on.

 XY and XYZ Scatter Series

 All Cartesian and Polar charts series have a property called UseXValues which instructs the series to use the XValue of the data points added to the series instead of its category index.
-Some Cartesian series which are supported in 3D also have a property called UseZValues, instructs the series to use the ZValue of the data points instead of their default Z value (which is their order in the series collection).
+Some Cartesian series that are supported in 3D also have a property called UseZValues, which instructs the series to use the ZValue of the data points instead of their default Z value (which is their order in the series collection).
 The following code snippets show how to create a XY and XYZ scatter line charts:

-C#
+C# |

 Copy Code